FertigLab/CoGAPS/vignettes/GWCoGAPSvignette.md

 # Feedback

-Please send feedback to Genevieve L. Stein-O'Brien \texttt{gsteinobrien@jhmi.edu}.
+Please send feedback to Genevieve L. Stein-O'Brien \texttt{gsteino1@jhmi.edu}.

+If you want to send a bug report, please first try to reproduce the error.
+The code is stochastic and we have seen many transient errors arising in the boost libraries which rarely repeat.
+Send the data and please describe what you think should have happened, and what did happen.

 \bibliographystyle{plain}
 \bibliography{AppNote}